decentralised-dataexchange/bb-consent-ios-privacy-dashboard/README.md

 Released.
 Refer to the [wiki page](https://github.com/decentralised-dataexchange/bb-consent-docs/wiki/wps-and-deliverables) for the latest status of the deliverables.

-## 1. iOS Configuration
+## 1. Installation
 [PrivacyDashboardiOS](https://cocoapods.org/pods/PrivacyDashboardiOS#about) is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile after all [pod set up](https://guides.cocoapods.org/using/getting-started.html) done:

 ```ruby
 pod 'PrivacyDashboardiOS','2023.11.10'
 ```
-## 2. iOS Integration
+## 2. Integration

 Import PrivacyDashboard SDK

 ```
 #import PrivacyDashboardiOS
 ```
 #### Privacy Dashboard

-We can initiate the privacy dashboard by calling:
+Initiate the privacy dashboard with the code block below:

 ```
 PrivacyDashboard.showPrivacyDashboard(withApiKey: <apiKey>,
                                       withUserId: <userId>,